awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 1. Complete the **Configure Instance Details** page\.
 For **Capacity Reservation**, choose one of the following options:
    + **Open** — Launches the instances into any Capacity Reservation that has matching attributes and sufficient capacity for the number of instances you selected\.
 If there is no matching Capacity Reservation with sufficient capacity, the instance uses On\-Demand capacity\.
-   + A specific Capacity Reservation — Launches the instances into this Capacity Reservation\.
+   + <Capacity Reservation> — Launches the instances into this specific Capacity Reservation\.
 If this Capacity Reservation does not have sufficient capacity for the number of instances you selected, the instance launch fails\.
    + **None** — Prevents the instances from launching into a Capacity Reservation\.

 1. Complete the remaining steps to launch the instances\.